iterative/dvc.org/static/docs/commands-reference/remote/add.md

 ## Examples

-The following are the types and of remotes (protocols) supported:
+The following are the types of remote storage (protocols) supported:

 <details>